Parliamentary.ai

 The bill compels the Secretary of State to consult various groups (detailed below) on four key areas:

-• The feasibility and desirability of obligating Category 1 responders (defined by the Civil Contingencies Act 2004) to plan for terrorism.
+• The feasibility and desirability of obligating Category 1 responders (defined by the Civil Contingencies Act 2004) to create terrorism preparedness plans.

-• The feasibility and desirability of requiring those responsible for public spaces to receive training on counter-terrorism.
+• The feasibility and desirability of mandating that those responsible for public spaces receive training and advice on counter-terrorism.

-• The feasibility and desirability of mandating vulnerability assessments of public places against terrorist attacks.
+• The feasibility and desirability of mandating vulnerability assessments of public spaces to terrorist attacks for those responsible for them.

-The consultation must conclude within six months of the bill passing, with a report detailing plans for future legislation presented to Parliament.
+The consultation must conclude within six months of the bill's passing, with a report to Parliament outlining plans for future legislation based on the consultation's findings.

 Government Spending